5GZORRO/datalake/README.md

 Proper permissions have to be set up to use the argo-events (argo-events-resource-admin-role).

 ## Usage
-In the python-flask-server directory, fill in the proper values in conf.yaml and follow the instructions in the README file.
+In the python-flask-server directory, fill in the proper values in env and follow the instructions in the README file.